Harold Jackson VC

 b.
-02/06/1892 Allandales, Lincolnshire. d.
+02/06/1892 Allandales, Kirton, Lincolnshire. d.
 24/08/1918 Thiepval, France.

 On 22nd March 1918 at Hermies, France, Sergeant Jackson volunteered and went out through the hostile barrage and brought back valuable information regarding the enemy’s movements.
 Later, when the enemy had established themselves in our line, this N.C.O. rushed at them, and single-handed, bombed them out into the open.
 Shortly afterwards, again single-handed, he stalked an enemy machine-gun, threw Mills bombs at the detachment, and put the gun out of action.
 On a subsequent occasion when all his officers had become casualties, this very gallant N.C.O. led his company in the attack, and, when ordered to retire, he withdrew the company successfully under heavy fire.
 He then went out repeatedly under heavy fire and carried in wounded.

-Jackson was killed in action near Mouquet Farm on 24th August 1918.
-His body was not recovered until 1927, when his remains were found and he was interred at the AIF Burial Ground, Flers.
+In addition to his VC, he was awarded the 1914-15 Star, British War Medal 1914-20 and Victory Medal 1914-19.
 His medals passed into the hands of his sister, Mrs Mary Searby, and she loaned it to her father to wear to a Buckingham Palace Garden Party.
 Unfortunately he didn’t return it and it was only on his death that the medals were returned to Mary.
-It then passed to his niece, Ms Mabel Scuffham, who lived in Boston, Lincolnshire.
+After her death in 1955, it then passed to his niece (her daughter), Ms Mabel Scuffham, who lived in Boston, Lincolnshire.
 The medals were sold at auction at Sotheby’s on 11th May 1989 and fetched £10,450.
 They are not publicly held.

 LOCATION OF MEDAL: NOT PUBLICLY HELD.